 Under the Hague Convention on Evidence, China has agreed to allow some limited discovery of documents.
 Articles 1 and 2 of that Convention provide for document discovery by means of a Letter of Request issued by the court where the action is pending and transmitted to the “Central Authority” of the jurisdiction where the discovery is located.
 The Central Authority is then responsible for transmitting the request to the appropriate judicial body for a response.
 However, Article 23 permits a signatory country to “declare that it will not execute Letters of Request issued for the purpose of obtaining pre‐trial discovery of documents as known in Common Law countries.”
 China has executed such a declaration and, therefore, document discovery for trial purposes is permissible.
 The “fishing expedition” discovery for which the United States has become known, however, is not.

 Yet even for the document discovery authorized in China, it is unlikely that the Chinese Central Authority will instruct a Chinese court to compel production.
 The U.S. State Department made the following accurate summary of how China tends to respond to U.S. court document discovery requests:

-Part III of this series will focus on litigation strategies when suing a Chinese company and enforcing U.S. judgments against such companies.
-Part IV will discuss arbitrating against Chinese companies and suing them in China.
+Part 3 of this series will focus on litigation strategies when suing a Chinese company and enforcing U.S. judgments against such companies.
+Part 4 will discuss arbitrating against Chinese companies and suing them in China.